FBI Probe Of Paul Manafort Focuses On 13 “Suspicious” Wire Transfers

 He has emerged as a central figure in special counsel Robert Mueller’s investigation into possible collusion between the Trump campaign and Russia, in part because of Manafort’s many ties to prominent Russians and his work with Yanukovych.
 Manafort is reportedly also being investigated for money laundering by federal prosecutors in New York City, but there have been no formal charges from that probe.
 The FBI searched his home during a pre-dawn raid this summer, reportedly as part of Mueller’s probe.
 Manafort has consistently maintained his innocence.

 Now, BuzzFeed News has learned that investigators have been scrutinizing at least 13 wire transfers between 2012 and 2013.
 The transfers were first flagged by American financial institutions, which are required by law to tell an office within the Treasury Department about any transactions they deem suspicious.
 Such “suspicious activity reports” do not prove wrongdoing.
-Federal law requires financial institutions to file suspicious activity reports on cash transactions that exceed $10,000 in a single day, even if those transactions seem otherwise legitimate.
+Federal law requires financial institutions to file reports on cash transactions that exceed $10,000 in a single day, even if those transactions seem otherwise legitimate.
 Banks are also required to file the reports whenever they suspect money laundering or other financial crimes.

 Bank officers flagged unusual behavior among five offshore companies that authorities say are associated with Manafort: Global Endeavour Inc., Lucicle Consultants Ltd., and three others that appear to have no current contact information.